Skip to navigation Skip to content

 See Residence related reason.
 Go to Step 7

-• No, procedure ends here until the customer has responded to the request for information or the due date for return of information has passed.
+• No, procedure ends here until the customer has responded to the RFI or the due date for return of information has passed.
 When this occurs, continue with the process

 7

-• provided evidence of Australian citizenship, (for assistance in determining whether proof of Australian citizenship has been satisfied, see Proof of Australian citizenship), see Step 3 in Table 2
+• provided evidence of Australian citizenship, (to determine whether proof of Australian citizenship has been satisfied, see Proof of Australian citizenship), see Step 3 in Table 2

 • advised they are unable to provide evidence of legal residence status, see Step 1 in Table 2